Shaik-Hamzah123/RF-DETR-Test/README.md

-Below is an example **README.md** tailored for your repository and project:

----

 # Testing RF-DETR Model

 This repository demonstrates how to run and test the RF-DETR model.
 It includes scripts and sample video files to help you get started with processing video data using the model.